kevinmcb90/simpsonstv/README.md

 `sudo apt install mpv`

+The player python script is replaced by a much simpler `start.sh` script.

 ## Touchscreen player control

 The Waveshare 2.8" screen has capacitive touch that wasn't used in the original